drj11/zontem0/results.md

 Comparisons of code size are complicated by a number of factors:
 What code should be included (for example, code that generates plots should probably not be included)?
 What lines should be included (comments, blank lines)?
-Are some lines worth more than others?
+Are some lines worth more than others (1000 lines of Fortran or 1000 lines of Python)?
 Those issues aside, it is clear that the code for ZONTEM is far smaller than either ccc-gistemp or GISS GISTEMP.

-The implementation of ZONTEM is simpler than ccc-gistemp and GISS GISTEMP and this is reflected in its smaller code size.
-The implementation is simpler because the method is simpler (and partly because ZONTEM is a "clean room" implementation, produced by a single worker in a relatively short span of time, unconstrained by history).
+The implementation of ZONTEM is smaller because it is simpler.